-Indiana is one of 14 states that saw declines in both violent crime and property crime this reporting year.
-Both its violent crime and property crime rates fall below.
-According to our latest State of Safety Survey, Hoosiers' daily level of concern for safety is lower than the national average (IN 44% vs. Less than half of Hoosiers surveyed felt safe in their state (48%), which is lower than the US average of 55%.
+Are you considering moving to Indiana?
+You may be wondering if it is a safe state to live in.
+The good news is that Indiana has a lower than average crime rate and is one of the fourteen states that saw declines in both violent and property crime this reporting year.
+According to our latest State of Safety Survey, Hoosiers' daily level of concern for safety is lower than the national average.
+Less than half of Hoosiers surveyed felt safe in their state, which is lower than the US average of 55%.

 Indiana residents are also more likely than the average American to believe that crime is on the rise.
 The crime rate in Indiana is 35.51 per 1,000 residents for a standard year.
 People who live in Indiana generally consider the southern part of the state to be the safest.
 Zionsville tops list of safest cities in Indiana.

 Located in southeastern Boone County, Zionsville is a city of more than 27,000 people and is just 20 miles from Indianapolis.
 Indiana is one of the best states to live in because it has the lowest cost of living, low crime rates, and many job opportunities with a growing automotive industry.
 As the state with the lowest cost of living, it also makes sense to have incredibly affordable housing.
 Some of the lowest crime rates in the world are seen in Switzerland, Denmark, Norway, Japan and New Zealand.

 Indiana ranks second in the country for being in good condition for drivers, with a low cost of ownership, decent traffic, and reasonable safety.
 It's not surprising to learn that rural areas have decent traffic flow, but even the city of Indianapolis ranked in the Top 10% of the cities with the least traffic.
 Indiana has third-lowest poverty rate in the nation, according to U. S.